Employee Guide Your rights and training explained

 Does my employer have to pay for my Abrasive Wheels Training?

 Yes.
-If your employer requires you to perform work-at-height tasks, they must provide training at no cost to you.
+If your employer requires you to perform abrasive wheel tasks, they must provide training at no cost to you.
 Training should also take place during working hours where possible.

 Can I refuse to do Abrasive Wheels without training?